 What’s it Like to Take Community Support Worker Training at Herzing?

-Community Support Worker students in class at the Herzing College Winnipeg campus
+Community Support Worker students in class at Herzing College

 There are quite a few colleges offering this program (or something similar) across Canada.
 Most students do their research, compare all the programs, read all the reviews, and try to figure out which school is right for them.